yumiyagawa1/Yu-TechwritingPortfolio/revised-documentation/tailwind-update.md

 - Place conditions before instructions.
 - Start section headlines with imperative verbs (e.g., "Add," "Apply").
 I also removed the word "try" from the headings as it is a weak verb.

- These changes aim to provide a more streamlined and understandable installation process for Tailwind CSS users.
-By incorporating user feedback, I hope to continue to improve the documentation's overall effectiveness.
+These changes aim to provide a clearer installation process for Tailwind CSS users.